Azure/iotedge-eflow/eflow-util/README.md

  The [**EflowUtil-GetFirewallRules**](./EflowUtil-GetFirewallRules.ps1) command checks the CBL-Mariner firewall rules.
  The command returns the list of all firewall rules configured.
 Use the optional parameters to define a table or chain.

+ The EFLOW VM uses CBL-Mariner, which includes an iptables based firewall.
+For more information about iptables, visit iptables page

 | Parameter | Accepted values | Comments |
 | --------- | --------------- | -------- |
 | _table_ | filter, nat, mangle, raw | Name of table - Each table contains a number of built-in chains and may also contain user-defined chains. |